sjtushaox3/sjtushaox3.github.io/_pages/about.md

 I will pursue a Ph.D. in Information and Communication Engineering at SJTU starting from 2026.

 My research interests include:
-- Massive MIMO system
-- Multiple Access
+- Massive Coded Random Access
 - Information theory application
 - ISAC
 - AI for wireless communication